machine-learning-exchange/mlx/docs/mlx-setup.md

 ## Deploy MLX on an Existing Kubernetes Cluster

 To deploy the minimum MLX on an existing Kubernetes Cluster, we can clone the MLX manifests and deploy it with Kustomize.
+The minimum MLX is only for running basic pipelines on MLX which doesn't support dataset deployment and model serving with KFServing.
+To experience the other MLX features, please follow one of the instructions on the [main README](/README.md/#2-deployment).

 This minimum MLX contains:
 - Istio